lucasdietrich/AVRTOS/readme.md

 - Prefer `--release` build over debug.
 - Only `atmega2560` is supported
 - [src/avrtos/rust_helpers.c](src/avrtos/rust_helpers.c) servers development purposes but should behave as a bridge between C and avrtos-core in the future.
+- For rust support a very recent version of the AVR compiler is required (14.2.0), [crosstoold-ng](./developer.md#crosstoold-ng) has been used to build the AVR toolchain.

 ### Examples